- Low credit score requirement: 620

 LendingPoint lends to people in 48 states and the District of Columbia.
 The only exceptions are West Virginia and Nevada.
-Keep reading to learn more about LendingPoint, as well as see how they rate in WalletHub’s three key categories: Terms, Requirements & Application, and Reviews & Transparency.
-You can also see what other lenders offer in comparison.
+Keep reading to learn more about how LendingPoint scores in WalletHub’s three main review categories: Terms, Requirements & Application, and Reviews & Transparency.

 LendingPoint Personal Loan Terms